scalar-labs/scalar-kubernetes/docs/AwsMarketplaceGuide.md

 Scalar products (ScalarDB, ScalarDL, and their tools) are provided in AWS Marketplace as Container Image.
 This guide explains how to install Scalar products through AWS Marketplace.

 Note that some Scalar products are licensed under commercial licenses, and the AWS Marketplace provides them as Pay-As-You-Go and BYOL (Bring Your Own License).
 If you select Pay-As-You-Go, AWS charges you our product license fee.
-If you choose BYOL, please make sure you have appropriate licenses.
+If you select BYOL, please make sure you have appropriate licenses.

 ## Subscribe to Scalar products from AWS Marketplace